 This video will guide you through a 7-minute progressive muscle relaxation exercise.
-You can also download the 7-minute progressive muscle relaxation exercise transcript.

 If you’re feeling anxious as you try to sleep, breathing can help.
 Just the act of focusing on your breath can help you to relax your mind, and deep breathing can stimulate your parasympathetic nervous system, which calms you down.

 While there are a number of breathing techniques to relax you, one strategy is called belly breathing.
 To do belly breathing:

 This video will guide you through a few minutes of belly breathing.

 Invented by cognitive scientist Dr. Luc Beaudoin, this strategy keeps your mind too busy to think about the things that might stress you out, but not so busy that you’re kept wide awake.
 In fact, this low level of mental activity can lull you into sleep.

 To do the cognitive shuffle:

 While it’s tempting to stare at the clock and calculate how many hours are left until your alarm goes off, this stress can make you even less likely to fall asleep.
 So if you’re still awake after lying in bed for 20 minutes, get up.

 Go into another room, keep the lights low, and do something to relax yourself.
 For example: